Fairness in Augmented Graph Learning: A Survey: Introduction

-Notably, some traditional graph learning methods enhance fairness via machine learning techniques, and a significant number of works fall into this category.
-Although these methods effectively improve fairness within traditional graph learning frameworks, they fail to address the unique fairness challenges posed by GL-ML.
-To provide a comprehensive perspective, our survey first examines methods that leverage machine learning techniques to enhance fairness in traditional graph learning.
-We then shift our focus to GL-ML methods, analysing the impact of machine learning on fairness and exploring strategies to address the fairness challenges introduced by this augmentation.
-As illustrated in Figure~\ref{fig:MV1}, this survey establishes a taxonomy that categories existing works into two main groups: traditional graph learning and GL-ML.
-Our primary contribution lies in the survey of GL-ML, which is further analysed across different scenarios as illustrated in Figure~\ref{fig:MV}.
-The contributions are summarised as the following:
+Notably, several conventional graph learning approaches incorporate ML techniques to enhance fairness, forming a substantial body of research.
+While effective within standard framework, these methods do not adequately address the unique challenges inherent to AGL.
+To provide a comprehensive perspective, this survey first examines methods leveraging ML techniques to improve fairness in conventional graph learning.
+Subsequently, we shift our focus to AGL-specific approaches, emphasising how ML integration influences fairness and evaluating strategies developed to mitigate these challenges.
+As illustrated in Figure~\ref{fig:MV1}, we establish a taxonomy that categorizes existing literature into two main groups: conventional graph learning and AGL.
+Our primary contribution lies in the systematic analysis of AGL across various scenarios, as depicted in Figure~\ref{fig:MV}.
+The main contributions of this survey are summarized as follows:

-\begin{itemize} \item \textbf{Establishing a New Fairness Domain in Graph Learning:} This paper defines and explores the emerging field of fairness in GL-ML.
-It addresses challenges that go beyond those traditionally associated with graph learning.
-Unlike traditional methods that focus on fairness within graph learning processes, this work examines fairness issues introduced by the augmentation of machine learning techniques into graph learning.

-\item \textbf{Impact Analysis of Machine Learning Augmentation:} We analyse the effects of incorporating machine learning on fairness in graph learning.
-This work identifies novel sources of bias and systemic challenges, provides critical insights for future research on fairness in GL-ML, and offers guidance for developing effective mitigation strategies to address these challenges.

-\item \textbf{A Comprehensive Technical Summary:} This paper presents a structured overview of four major techniques designed to enhance fairness in GL-ML methods.
-This summary serves as a foundational resource for advancing research on fairness solutions in the context of machine learning augmented graph learning. \end{itemize}
+\begin{itemize} [leftmargin=0.5cm] \item \textbf{Novel Perspective on Fairness in Graph Learning:} This work provides a formal conceptualization and investigation of fairness in AGL, extending the research scope beyond conventional graph learning.
+Unlike prior methods that focus on internal graph learning processes, we specifically examine the unique fairness challenges emerging from the integration of specialized ML techniques. \item \textbf{Impact Analysis of ML Augmentation:} We analyze the fairness implications of incorporating diverse ML paradigms into graph-based models.
+By identifying novel bias sources and systemic challenges inherent to AGL, this survey offers critical insights and actionable guidance for developing robust mitigation strategies in future research. \item \textbf{Comprehensive Taxonomy and Technical Summary:} We establish a structured taxonomy of fairness-aware AGL methods, which we collectively term FairGX.
+This overview encompasses major technical paradigms, consolidates existing research efforts, and serves as a foundational reference for advancing fairness-aware graph learning in increasingly complex ML environments. \end{itemize}